 Disabling alerts and keeping the web browser closed are simple ways of minimizing unwanted distractions when you need to stay focused.

 Trust me, whatever it is can wait.
 And if there is a real emergency, you may actually hear the telephone ring for the first time in a long while.
+(For some inspiration, check out these quotes about the importance of silence.)

 3. Use Headphones